akashjborah97/Sentiment-Analysis-on-Twitter-Climate-change-tweets/README.md

 Our RNN model consists of 4 layers:

-Layer 1: Embedding layer to transform input dim size=10000 into output dim size=64 for a fixed embedding size(maxlen).
+Layer 1: Embedding layer to transform input dim=10000 into output dim=64 for a fixed embedding size(maxlen).

 Layer 2: Bidirectional sequence-processing layer holding LSTM with 20 number of units which return sequences to return the last output.